ecilasun/tinysys/software/SDK/apu.md

 # Audio Processing Unit

-The APU consists of a commmand FIFO and a hardware audio chip (Cirrus Logic, CS4344-CZZR, stereo D/A converter) that listens to commands over an SPI bus.
+The APU consists of a commmand FIFO an internal hardware to stream out audio at a chosen rate, and an external audio chip (Cirrus Logic, CS4344-CZZR, stereo D/A converter) that listens to sound data over an I2S bus.

-The internal audio device can drive the DAC using stereo 16bit samples, clocked at 44, 22 or 11KHz.
+The internal audio device can drive the DAC using stereo 16bit samples, clocked at 44Khz, 22Khz or 11KHz sample rates.

-APU has two pages of internal memory.
-One of these pages is called the 'write page' and can be written over by `APUStartDMA` function listed below.
-The other page is dedicated for feeding the audio chip and can't be touched by the CPU while playback is in progress.
+APU has an internal memory region which is split into two pages.
+One of these pages is called the 'write page' and can be written by the CPU using the `APUStartDMA()` function.
+The other page is the 'read page' and is dedicated to feeding the audio chip and can't be touched by the CPU while playback is in progress.

+When the APU reaches the end of the current read page, it will toggle the two pages and flip a counter bit.
+This mechanism can be used to wait for audio playback to complete to queue more samples.

 See the playing audio section below for details on how this system works.